'On the front line' with Head & Hands

 As a community organization committed to helping 12 to 25-year-olds in Montreal, Head & Hands takes a harm-reductive, holistic and non-judgmental approach.
-They currently have 29 employees, 14 of whom are full time, serving just over 7,000 clients.
-The services, all free, include a health and legal clinic, individual and family counselling, a street-work program, a young parents program, tutoring, an emergency food pantry and more.
+They currently have 25 employees, 13 of whom are full time, serving just under 7,000 clients.
+The services, all free, include a health and legal clinic, individual and family counselling, a street work program, a young parents program, tutoring, an emergency food pantry and more.

 Although closely tied to the neighbourhood of Notre-Dame-de-Grâce (NDG), Head & Hands welcomes people from all over Montreal.

-Rhonda Buckland has worked there as a full-time social counsellor for 16 years.
-She has also been a part-time lecturer at Concordia in applied human sciences and human relations for 18 years, teaching courses in family communications and program planning and design.
+Rhonda Buckland has worked there as a full-time social counsellor for 15 years.
+She has also been a part-time lecturer at Concordia in Applied Human Sciences and Human Relations for 18 years, teaching courses in family communications and program planning and design.

 Hand in hand

-Clarke adds that Concordia and Head & Hands have a close relationship, as well as a history of collaboration.
+Clarke points out that Concordia and Head & Hands have a close relationship, as well as a history of collaboration.